 - Exposure to harmful and toxic chemicals

 Any baby can have apnea, but it is a more common condition in premature babies.
-Longer the time gap of premature birth, higher is the risk of apnea.
+The longer the time gap of premature birth, the higher is the risk of apnea.
 In babies born before 37 weeks of pregnancy, the condition is called apnea of prematurity.
 In babies born at 37 weeks or later, it is called apnea of infancy.
-As per reports, around 84 percent of underweight babies who weigh less than 1 kilogram have a risk of apnea.
-The risk reduces to 25 percent among babies who weight around 2.5 kilograms at birth.
+As per reports, around 84 per cent of underweight babies who weigh less than 1 kilogram have a risk of apnea.
+The risk reduces to 25 per cent among babies who weigh around 2.5 kilograms at birth.